linz/linz-utils-perl/README.md

 ## Install as a Debian package

-A binary debian package can be built with:
+A binary Debian package can be built with:

     dpkg-buildpackage -b -us -uc

-When successful (make sure to have libmodule-build-perl installed) it will create a .deb and a .changed files one directory above the root of this repository, something like:
+When successful (make sure to have libmodule-build-perl installed) it will create a .deb and a .changes files one directory above the root of this repository, something like:

     ../liblinz-utils-perl_<version>_*

 So then you can install it via:

-    dpkg --dry-run -i ../liblinz-utils-perl_*.deb
+    dpkg -i ../liblinz-utils-perl_*.deb

 ## License